Andrewodwyer/City-Events-Blog/README.md

 #### Epic 2: Registered User

 This epic encompasses all the features and interactions available to Registered Users.
-These users have accounts and have increase abilities over non-registered users.
+These users have accounts and have increased abilities over non-registered users.
 - Abilities:
   -	Registered users can create new events and submit them for admin approval.
   - Registered users can view, show attendance, and write comments on events.